Menu

 Different engines, same road

-Different notation systems address the same underlying problem through different architectural approaches.
+Different notation systems address the same underlying problem through different architectural approaches, shaped by the constraints of their time.
 The differences are not primarily about feature sets, but about internal models, constraints, and how change is handled over time.

 1. Method